The mystery of the lost Beau Brummel music

 (iii) The full score would have been at least 100 pages long, possibly as much as 200.

 In contrast to previous received opinions about the Beau Brummel music — that it was a minor piece, of which the Minuet was the main component — the 2011 investigations suggest that Elgar’s score was a significant work, possibly with crucial implications for his later compositional technique and output.
-Newspaper reports seem to indicate that it was similar to a film score, where music plays continuously underneath the dialogue and by the use of musical motifs comments on and amplifies the stage action.
+Newspaper reports imply that it was similar to a film score, with music played underneath the dialogue and illustrating the stage action.

 The question today is : what happened to the music?

 It appears that Elgar allowed Gerald Lawrence to keep the performing materials, consisting of the orchestral parts and a piano-conductor score (probably in Elgar’s own handwriting).
-The chances of these materials having survived are fairly remote (Lawrence died in 1957 and, since Beau Brummel’s creation, had lived in three residences in Hampstead (London) and also in Exmouth (Devon)) but they could have been passed on by him to his daughter (the well-known actress Joyce Carey (d.1993)), his third wife (actress Madge Compton, real name Madge Mussared (d.1969)) or any other member of his family.
+The chance of these materials having survived is remote (Lawrence died in 1957 and, since Beau Brummel’s creation, had lived in three residences in Hampstead (London) and also in Exmouth (Devon)) — but they could have been passed on by him to his daughter (the well-known actress Joyce Carey (d.1993)), his third wife (actress Madge Compton, real name Madge Mussared (d.1969)) or any other member of his family.

-The score is more likely, however, to have been given away for some commercial purpose such as publication.
+It is possible that Elgar gave the Beau Brummel score to a friend as a gift, as he did with several other scores dating from this period of his career.
+It is more likely, however (based on available evidence) that it was given away for some commercial purpose such as publication.
 Elgar had many professional friends and contacts, and the Beau Brummel score could have been given to any one of them, maybe with a request for that person to make it into a performable concert Suite.
-Elgar perhaps intended to recycle the Beau Brummel music into other projects (as he did with Arthur) and may have destroyed it to cover his tracks (he did not destroy the Arthur score although the latter’s whereabouts remained unknown until 1973).
-A third possibility, expounded in the December 2020 Elgar Society Journal, is that the full score was given to a film company for whom Elgar in late 1933 was engaged to write a movie score, but was prevented from doing so by Illness.
+Alternatively Elgar may have intended to recycle the Beau Brummel music into other projects (as he did with the music for Arthur) and destroyed the original score so as to cover his tracks.
+A third possibility could be that the full score was given to a film company for whom Elgar in late 1933 was engaged to write a movie score, but was prevented from doing so by Illness.
 This last possibility seems the most plausible, taking all available evidence into account.

 The chance of the full score still surviving, although slim, must be counted as slightly better than that for the orchestral parts.